Dino4674/MVVMCoordinatorKit/README.md

 MVVMCoordinatorKit is designed not to depend on any particular bindings implementation.
 The Example app uses `Combine` for bindings, and in the Example app, there is an implementation of `Coordinator` which uses `Combine` (`CombineCoordinator`).

+*NOTE: `CombineCoordinator` is not part of this Kit so that the Kit does not have a `Combine` dependency.
+You can simply copy/paste `CombineCoordinator` into your project if you would like to use it.*

 ## Templates

 To reduce the time when creating a particular `Screen+ScreenModel` or `Coordinator`, you can [download](https://github.com/Dino4674/MVVMCoordinatorKit/files/12609289/MVVMCoordinatorKit.Screen.%2B.ScreenModel.%2B.Coordinator.zip) custom templates for this Kit and move them into one of these two folders: